 Instructions

-• Defrost fry: Place frozen wings in the air fryer basket in a single layer (no oil, no seasoning).
+• Thaw fry: Place frozen wings in the air fryer basket in a single layer (no oil, no seasoning).
 Cook at 400°F for 10 minutes.
-At the 5-minute mark, separate any wings that are stuck together.
+At the 5-minute mark, separate any wings stuck together.

-• Drain & dry: Pour off any liquid from the bottom of the basket.
+• Drain & dry: Pour off any liquid from the basket.
 Transfer wings to a bowl and pat dry with paper towels.

 • Season: Toss wings with olive oil, baking powder, salt, pepper, and garlic powder until evenly coated.

 • Sauce (optional): Toss hot wings with sauce.
-For a sticky glaze, return sauced wings to the air fryer for 2–3 minutes at 400°F.
+For a sticky glaze, return to the air fryer for 2–3 minutes at 400°F (90 seconds for sugary sauces).

 • Serve immediately with ranch or blue cheese.